pthom/hello_imgui/src/hello_imgui/doc_params.md

     // These pointers will be filled when the application starts BackendPointers backendPointers;

+    // `rendererBackendOptions`: _see renderer_backend_options.h_
+    // Options for the renderer backend
+    RendererBackendOptions rendererBackendOptions;

     // `backendType`: _enum BackendType, default=PlatformBackendType::FirstAvailable_
     // Select the wanted platform backend type between `Sdl`, `Glfw`.
     // if `FirstAvailable`, Glfw will be preferred over Sdl when both are available.